MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 ### -Tags

-The Tags parameter specifies additional features of the room (for example, details like the type of view or furniture type).
+The Tags parameter specifies other features of the room (for example, details like the type of view or furniture type).
 There's no maximum length currently.

 You can specify multiple labels separated by commas.
 If the labels contains spaces, enclose the values in quotation marks: `"Label 1","Label 2",..."Label N"`.

-_Note: The entire set will be replaced on update.
+_Note: The entire set is replaced on update.
 To add or remove a value, be sure to include previous values that should be persisted._

 |Attribute|Description|
 | -------- | -------- |